caseyg/awesome/TOPICS.md

 *   [openui/open-ui](https://github.com/openui/open-ui) - Maintain an open standard for UI and promote its adherence and adoption.

+*   [carbon-design-system/carbon-for-ibm-dotcom](https://github.com/carbon-design-system/carbon-for-ibm-dotcom) - Carbon for IBM.com is based on the Carbon Design System for IBM

 *   [charbelrami/grid-container](https://github.com/charbelrami/grid-container) - A grid for the future, CSS Grid Layout + Web Components (Custom Elements v1 + Shadow DOM v1)

 ## assistant